-Note: it is also recognized that a body of mass could have more than two poles.
+Note: it is also recognized that a body of mass could have more than two poles

-In the bipolar high-gravity theory, the ST curvature at the poles (north to south) is more acute than that at the E-W, leading to a differential gravity effect, which is higher at the poles.
-The intermediate region experiences lower gravity and, as a result, can create a habitable zone for other stellar orbiting bodies E-W. The habitable zone can be recognized inside "flat" or disk-shaped galaxies, such as the Milky Way (MW), and it explains how binary stars do not annihilate each other, and why high-mass stellar bodies feed through their poles.
+In the bipolar high-gravity theory, the ST curvature at the poles (north to south) is more acute than that at the horizontal axis (E-W), fragmenting the space arounf a source into multiple gravity regions, higher at the poles.
+The intermediate region experiences lower gravity and, as a result, can create a habitable zone for other stellar orbiting bodies in the E-W direction.
+The habitable zone can be recognized inside "flat" or disk-shaped galaxies, such as the Milky Way (MW).
+It can also explains how binary stars do not annihilate each other, and why high-mass stellar bodies feed through their poles.
 In addition to oblateness in rotating bodies, it can also explain and predict elliptical orbits.

-A case in point is BH Sagittarius A. Studies of Sgr A from the past 25 years tracked the paths of a group of stars orbiting an empty location in the middle of our galaxy where Sgr A is suspected.
+A case in point is the SMBH Sagittarius A. Studies of Sgr A from the past 25 years tracked the paths of a group of stars orbiting an empty location in the middle of our galaxy where Sgr A is suspected.
 In recent years, new telescopes have become available, and data regarding the movement of these stars, known as "S stars," are more accurate.
 Recent studies tracked the path of several stars passing through the empty section in Keplerian eccentric elliptical orbits around Sgr A. The bipolar high-gravity theory proposes an alternative explanation for elliptical orbits.